The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 Once fitted, if you take a look at the handle from the side, the head sits perfectly vertically.
 There is no angling of the brush head as is the case with some other models.

-This is subject to change, but the brush head supplied with the 2100 series by default is the C1 Simply Clean.
+This is subject to change, but the brush head supplied with the 2100 series by default is the W2 Optimal White brush head.

 The range of heads is confusing.
 Our ultimate guide to Sonicare brush heads explains each in more detail.

-You should replace your brush head every 3 months on average.
-Sooner if they show obvious signs of wear.
+You should on average replace your brush head every 3 months, sooner if they show obvious signs of wear.
 To remind you to do so, built into the brush head are ‘fading indicator bristles’.
-These are usually blue in color, but over approximately 3 months they will become much paler, turning white/translucent.
+These are usually blue in colour, but over approximately 3 months they will become much paler, turning a white/translucent colour.
 This is a visual clue the head needs replacing.

 The 2100 motor does offer up to 31,000 brush strokes, but it doesn’t achieve the 62,000 movements often quoted with the more expensive models.
 It is configured differently.